🔢 Options Data — Column Reference

 Timestamp of the most recent data snapshot for this contract.

-Each row's GEX value is the gamma exposure contribution:
+Each row's GEX is the gamma exposure contribution:

 - Sort by OI to find the most popular strikes, by Gamma for highest hedging impact